 Water supply is another important consideration.
 Buyers may request potability testing to confirm the water’s drinkability, and sometimes, a water flow test may ensure the well can supply adequate water for household use.

-Understanding these systems helps buyers avoid surprises and ensures the property meets their long-term needs.
+Understanding these systems helps buyers avoid surprises.

 16. What should buyers know about waterfront homes near Kingston?